wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/office-add-ins-sso/includes/2-office-add-in-single-sign-on.md

 Microsoft added support for SSO to Office Add-ins in 2020.
 This capability reduces how often a user is prompted to login to third-party services.

-Office SSO support is implemented in combination with code in your custom Add-ins, support for SSO in the Office runtime JavaScript SDK, and Azure AD.
+Office SSO support is implemented in combination with code in your custom add-ins, support for SSO in the Office runtime JavaScript SDK, and Azure AD.
 To support SSO, an Office Add-in must have a corresponding Azure AD application registration.
 This app registration defines what permissions the add-in supports and trusts Office client applications to act on behalf of the user.

 Using this support for SSO, add-ins can request the user's profile information or information from Microsoft Graph.